 As the tears streamed from my face, we turned to look at each other and she lifted her paw onto my arm as if to say “it’s OK, mama.”

 And I knew that Shep was there with us, too.

 Another road trip soon

-Next Tuesday is the five-year anniversary of the day I had to say goodbye to Shep.
+Next Tuesday marks five years since I said say goodbye to Shep.

 Bella and I are off on a memorial road trip or hike.
 I’m not sure which it should be this year.

-Sometimes, we do Tubbs Hill in Coeur d’Alene—where my husband and I got engaged on our last hike with our sweet Bubba.
-Sometimes, we head down dusty roads to look for ghostly farmhouses and barns like Shep and I used to do in Alberta.
+Sometimes, we do Tubbs Hill in Coeur d’Alene—where my husband proposed to me on our last hike with our sweet Bubba.
+Sometimes, we head down dusty roads to look for ghostly farmhouses and barns like Shep and I did in Alberta.

 No matter what, I know that he’s with us every step of the way.

 Now here are a few more images from our Banff hiking trip.
 Enjoy!